andreikop/qutepart/README.md

 [hlamer@tut.by](mailto:hlamer@tut.by)

 ## Known problems
-Some PyQt versions have bug, due which exceptions about QTextBlockUserData are generated.
+Some PyQt versions have a bug, due which exceptions about QTextBlockUserData are generated.
 The bug reproduces on:

 * PyQt 4.9.6 from OpenSUSE 12.3 repository